Last Updated July 25, 2020

-In the long run, the goal of going offshore is to save that money.
+In the long run, the goal of going offshore is to save money.

 If you’re that six- or seven-figure entrepreneur, the amount that you can save going offshore is probably in the millions.

-You don’t need to get caught up on paying an extra couple thousand now.
+You don’t need to get caught up in paying an extra couple thousand now.

 It’s important to make sure that you don’t waste your time trying to make a cheap option work.